lp-research/openzen_sensor-release/openzen/external/googletest/googletest/README.md

 When Google Test uses pthread, you may need to add flags to your compiler and/or linker to select the pthread library, or you'll get link errors.
-If you use the CMake script or the deprecated Autotools script, this is taken care of for you.
+If you use the CMake script, this is taken care of for you.
 If you use your own build script, you'll need to read your compiler and linker's manual to figure out what flags to add.

 ### As a Shared Library (DLL)